How Bad Is It to Pick Your Nose?

 In some extreme worst-case-scenario or chronic nose-picking cases, people have picked their nose so much that they tore a hole in their nasal septum, the thin cartilage tissue that separates your nostrils, Dr. Sulapas says.

-If dry winter air is causing mucus to harden in your nostrils, making you want to pick, consider using a humidifier that will moisten the air at home, or taking a steam shower to soften things up in there.
+If dry winter air is causing mucus to harden in your nostrils and making you want to pick, consider using a humidifier that will moisten the air at home, or taking a steam shower to soften things up in there.
 (Here’s how to choose the best humidifier for your space.)
 Dr. Sulaplas also recommends using a saline spray or saline rinse to help wash away the mucous in a safe, gentle way.

 Children, who are most famous for having a finger up their nose, sometimes don’t realize how much irritation they’re causing, and sometimes it can lead to nose bleeds.
 There are five arteries that lead to the front of the nose, making the nose susceptible to bleeds.